Nikkig087/bullybros/README.md

 - The Footer is also consistent with the homepage.
 - The Nutrition Section consists of a list of Services we provide as well as an image of a dog in eating to reflect the how important it is to make sure your dog is healthy.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Features Left to Implement

-- Another feature idea

 ## Testing